2011 Toyota FJ Cruiser Expert Review:New Car Test Drive

 New Car Test Drive

-Stand-alone options include 17-inch alloy wheels ($650), the rear differential lock ($340), running boards ($345), and daytime running lights ($40).
-Customers can also choose from a catalog of dealer-installed accessories, including: auxiliary driving lights, rock rails, roof rack, brush guard, taillight guards, sport exhaust system, receiver hitch and harness, wind deflector with off-road lights, a cargo mat. and all-weather or carpeted floor mats.
+Stand-alone options include 17-inch alloy wheels, the rear differential lock, and running boards.
+Customers can also choose from a catalog of dealer-installed accessories, including: auxiliary driving lights, rock rails, roof rack, brush guard, taillight guards, sport exhaust system, receiver hitch and harness, wind deflector with off-road lights, a cargo mat and all-weather or carpeted floor mats.

 The FJ Cruiser was designed in Southern California.
 The design evokes the heritage of the FJ40 and other early Land Cruisers without being retro.
 This is no simple cloning of a nearly half-century old design.
 Instead, what Toyota wanted to do was to project how the original Jeep-like FJ would have evolved had it remained in production all these years.
 The engineering and manufacturing of the Toyota FJ Cruiser are done in Japan.